galenmckinley/galenmckinley.github.io/index.md

 image: http://galenmckinley.github.io/assets/img/perpetual_sm2.jpg
 ---

 Climate is changing due to human emissions of carbon to the atmosphere.
 But not all the carbon emitted remains there - in fact, over the industrial era, the ocean has absorbed excess carbon equivalent to 40% of all human fossil fuel emissions.
-Thus, understanding the ocean carbon cycle is critical to understanding and predicting climate change.
+Understanding the ocean and its role in the [global carbon cycle](https://galenmckinley.github.io/CarbonCycle/) is critical to understanding and predicting climate change.

 The McKinley Ocean Carbon Research Group studies how ocean physical and biogeochemical processes impact large-scale carbon cycling and primary productivity.
 These studies encompass climate and ocean physics, biogeochemistry and ecology.
 Our primary research tools are numerical models, large historical datasets and machine learning.